Types of Cuisines, Methods, and Cooking Schools

 Cooking Courses

-Most cooking classes include one or two hours of lecture along with the more practical hands-on approach.
-There are many class topics covered in a cooking school program.
+Most cooking classes include one or two hours of classroom training, combined with practical hands-on laboratory sections.
+Common class topics covered in cooking school programs:

 - Professional Cooking